iakovosM6/forU/content/authors/admin/_index.md

     label: Download my resume
 ---

-Iakovos Makropoulos is a postdoctoral research assistant for the Response to Violence Against Women Mayors in the United States project funded by the Bloomberg Center at Harvard.
-Previously, he was Lecturer in Political Behaviour and Quantitative Methods at the University of Essex (fixed-term 2022-2023).
+Iakovos Makropoulos is a Postdoctoral Research Assistant for the Response to Violence Against Women Mayors in the United States project funded by the Bloomberg Center at Harvard.
+Previously, Iakovos was Lecturer in Political Behaviour and Quantitative Methods at the University of Essex (fixed-term 2022-2023).
 His work has been published in international peer-reviewed journals such as the European Journal of Political Research, Party Politics, European Political Science Review, and the Journal of Election, Public Opinion and Parties.